gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 A tag with five attributes can require about twelve variable-length pieces: the tag name, each attribute name and value, plus possible comment or doctype identifiers.
 Allocating each piece would require about twelve `malloc` calls and twelve matching `free` calls.
-Each allocation updates allocator metadata and takes a lock on a free-threaded build; the scattered blocks also hurt cache locality.
+Each allocation updates allocator metadata and takes a lock on a free-threaded build.
+Scattered blocks hurt cache locality.

 The allocator cost continues after parsing.
-Releasing the token must find and free each piece, while an error during construction needs cleanup for each piece already allocated.
-Separate blocks also turn later reads into pointer chases across the heap.
+Releasing the token must find and free each piece, while an error during construction needs cleanup for the pieces allocated before the error.
+Separate blocks turn later reads into pointer chases across the heap.
 One arena combines the allocation and cleanup rules.
-Its contiguous layout also addresses locality before the copy begins.
+Its contiguous layout addresses locality before the copy begins.

 turbohtml places the record and its variable data in one arena.
 A sizing pass totals the bytes and inserts alignment